The Church of the Eagle and the Condor

 Joe Tafur

-Joe Tafur, M.D., is a Colombian-American family physician originally from Phoenix, Arizona.
+Joe Tafur, M.D., is a Colombian-American integrative physician originally from Phoenix, Arizona.
 After completing his family medicine training at UCLA in 2006, Joe spent two years in academic research at the UCSD Department of Psychiatry in a lab focused on mind-body medicine.
-Dr. Tafur’s medical practice is currently based at the Ocotillo Center for Integrative Medicine.

-In addition to his medical work in the United States, Joe co-founded and co-managed the spiritual retreat center Nihue Rao Centro Espiritual in Peru from 2010-2016.
 Joe is also an international author, educator, and is co-founder of the nonprofit Modern Spirit, Inc. dedicated to demonstrating the value of spiritual healing in modern healthcare.
-He is a Shipibo Wisdom Carrier, Ayahuasquero for the Church of the Eagle and the Condor, and founding member of the Church.
+He is Ayahuasquero for the Church of the Eagle and the Condor, and founding member of the Church.

 Picture

-Founder & Vice President
+Vice President

 Picture